 If you are booking internal flights within Japan, I recommend securing flights through JAL’s Japan Explorer Pass or the All Nippon Airways (ANA) Experience Japan Fare.
 These airline programs give passengers living outside Japan to fly between AU$66-133.

-Alternatively, the use of British Airways Avios redemption is another cost-effective for internal flights in Japan and with Qantas Business Class throughout Australia and New Zealand.
+Alternatively, the use of British Airways Avios is another option for internal flights in Japan.
+However, this type of redemption doesn’t offer the best value.

 To avoid disappointment, I recommend researching and booking flights well in advance.
 For more information about the availability of award seats read when frequent flyer programs release award space for redemptions.